-PROGRAM APPLICABILITY: 2504, 2507, 2515C
+PROGRAM APPLICABILITY: IMC 2504, IMC 2507, IMC 2515C

 43004-01 INSPECTION OBJECTIVES

-01.01 To verify that the dedicating entity’s commercial-grade dedication program satisfies the requirements of Appendix B to Title 10 of the Code of Federal Regulations (10 CFR) Part 50 with regard to the procurement and acceptance of commercial-grade items (CGIs) for use as basic components in accordance with 10 CFR Part 21.
+01.01 To verify that the dedicating entity’s commercial-grade dedication program satisfies the requirements of Appendix B, “Quality Assurance Program Criteria for Nuclear Power Plants and Fuel Reprocessing Plants to Title 10 of the Code of Federal Regulations (10 CFR) Part 50 with regard to the procurement and acceptance of commercial-grade items (CGIs) for use as basic components in accordance with 10 CFR Part 21, “Reporting of Defects and Noncompliance.”

-01.02 To verify that the dedicating entity’s process for dedicating CGIs, as implemented, meets the applicable portions of Appendix B and provides reasonable assurance that CGIs will perform their intended safety function.
+01.02 To verify that the dedicating entity’s process for dedicating CGIs, as implemented, meets the applicable portions of Appendix B to 10 CFR Part 50 and provides reasonable assurance that CGIs will perform their intended safety function.

 43004-02 INSPECTION REQUIREMENTS

 02.01 Verify that the dedicating entity has established adequate controls for performing technical evaluations of items or services to be dedicated.
-This includes the review of materials, parts, equipment, and processes for suitability of application as established in Criterion III of Appendix B.
+This includes the review of materials, parts, equipment, and processes for suitability of application as established in Criterion III, “Design Control,” of Appendix B to 10 CFR Part 50.

-02.02 Verify that the dedicating entity has established adequate controls for the acceptance of a CGI using the criteria established in Criterion VII of Appendix B.
+02.02 Verify that the dedicating entity has established adequate controls for the acceptance of a CGI using the criteria established in Criterion VII, “Control of Purchased Equipment, Materials, and Services” of Appendix B to 10 CFR Part 50.

 02.03 Verify that the dedicating entity has properly developed and implemented a plan for commercial-grade dedications.